 - Lack of standards: Consultants are diversified, each holding their own data, so the information flow among nodes for a project is everything but smooth, while cross-project developments become harder to implement.

 - Inefficiency: Under the current system, all consultants are connected to a central body, all transactions go through that body for everything including authentication.
 Thus, there is a lag in delivery which leads to inefficiency when the amount of projects surpasses the capacity of the system.

-- Cost: The infrastructure and maintenance cost of centralized systems, large servers, cloud services, management staff, is very high.
+- Cost: The infrastructure and maintenance cost of centralized systems, large servers, cloud services, and management staff is very high.
 While the number of consultants increases astronomically, the additional communication cost rises exponentially, which makes consulting very expensive.

-- Security risks: Centralized network require apparatus for central servers, nodes living in countries where the judicial system/political system is corrupt are also at risk without adequate coverage.
-The security vulnerabilities of consultants and IT tools affect the whole network including external providers.
+- Security risks: Centralized network require an apparatus for central servers, nodes living in countries where the judicial system/political system is corrupt are also at risk without adequate coverage.
+The security vulnerabilities of consultants and IT tools affect the whole network, including external providers.

 - Privacy protection: the existing centralized networks in use require a lot of data from its users.
 They collect and store data at will, when the user realizes the value of their data, the situation may be too late and little can be done to retrieve it.
 Because a consulting organization requires private information like financial and political information, the centralized network cannot be trusted to store such and in event of an attack from an outside source, your data becomes compromised.
 In our model, a compartmentalized approach is used instead of a need-to-know approach.